 There is nothing more important than naming your company right, and yet there is nothing you could easily spend too much time on.
 A rose wouldn’t be less of a rose if you called it "abracadabra."
 It’s a physical thing.
 You can snip it off and sniff it and put it in bouquets.
 Your company, on the other hand, is a made-up entity.
 If you were to introduce a customer to your company, you wouldn’t say: “Hey, there is this thing I’m working on, it has petals and it’s pink and smells sweet.”
 You have to call it something.
 And if you call it A Pink Thing That Smells Sweet, your customer will only shrug.
 So what?
 Like there aren’t a million pink sweet smelling things out there.
 Why should she care?

 Let’s take a look at the word "rose" again.
 Pretend for a second that it has no name.
 Disassociate from it.
 Does the word "rose" mean anything to you without the context of the flower?
 It comes from Latin rosa, and you can dig deeper into the history of it, but ultimately what you’ll discover is that the word itself became attached to the flower, and that’s how we know what it is.
 It has no meaning.
 The word acquires meaning when we ascribe it to an object.
 With this knowledge in hand, think about naming your company.
-If you were to name it like an engineer and called it Streamlined Software, you’d kill the idea of naming in the bud.
+If you were to name it as an engineer and called it Streamlined Software, you’d kill the idea of naming in the bud.